notionparallax/super-break-after-avoid/break_blog.md

 ## So how do we solve this problem?

 I tried all sorts of ways of solving this, all had their own way of failing.
-Again[Julie Blanc](https://twitter.com/julieblancfr) came to my rescue.
+Again [Julie Blanc](https://twitter.com/julieblancfr) came to my rescue.
 It turns out that I was trying to control the layout at the wrong point in the layout's lifecycle.

 I was trying to do the work in `afterPageLayout` but I _should_ have been doing it in `renderNode`.
 As far as I can tell, `renderNode` put the element on the page, and then gives you a chance to change it.
 Then it re-renders it.
 (I'd love a description/diagram of how the Paged lifecycle works!)